 Dapr doesn’t transform state values while saving and retrieving states.
-Dapr requires all state store implementations to abide by a certain key format scheme (see Dapr state management spec.
-You can directly interact with the underlying store to manipulate the state data, such as querying states, creating aggregated views and making backups.
+Dapr requires all state store implementations to abide by a certain key format scheme (see the state management spec.
+You can directly interact with the underlying store to manipulate the state data, such as:

-You can use the official redis-cli or any other Redis compatible tools to connect to the Redis state store to directly query Dapr states.
-If you are running Redis in a container, the easiest way to use redis-cli is to use a container:
+You can use the official redis-cli or any other Redis compatible tools to connect to the Redis state store to query Dapr states directly.
+If you are running Redis in a container, the easiest way to use redis-cli is via a container:

 docker run --rm -it --link <name of the Redis container> redis redis-cli -h <name of the Redis container>